syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ### Export groups with outlines

 By default, all the groups in the DataGrid will be exported in an expanded state.
-Enable outlines in excel based on the group expanded state by setting the `ShowOutlines` property as `true` in the `DataGridExcelExportOptions`.
+Enable outlines in excel based on the group expanded state by setting the [ShowOutlines](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.Export.DataGridExcelExportOptions.html#Syncfusion_UI_Xaml_DataGrid_Export_DataGridExcelExportOptions_ShowOutlines) property as `true` in the [DataGridExcelExportOptions](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.Export.DataGridExcelExportOptions.html).

 {% tabs %}
 {% highlight c# %}